yeojz/redux-intl-connect/README.md

 This library does not depend on the ECMAScript Internationalization API.
 It currently provides a single method: `formatMessage` with it's API inspired by the FormatJS library `formatMessage` method signature.

-It is NOT meant to have a 100% feature parity with the redux bindings for FormatJS.
-Extending to other translation methods will be considered if it fulfills point 1 under "Why" below.

 ## Motivation
 FormatJS and it's corresponding bindings for React, Ember, Angular with Redux are great.
 However, 2 use cases in other projects led to this: